 If you have enough time, we recommend you to see both high tide and low tide.
 If you wait for 2-3 hours, the water will come up.
 Check the tide time in Miyajima before you visit and see which time is the best to visit depending on your preference.
 We suggest you to get there when the tide is high so that it looks like the gate is floating and isn’t surrounded by people.

 After your arrival in Miyajima, the many deers on the island will give you a friendly welcome.
-You might know Nara Park is famous for its cute inhabitants, but here on Miyajima you can spot them everywhere too!
+You might know Nara Park is famous for its cute free roaming deer, but here on Miyajima you can spot them everywhere too!
 They aren’t shy of people and will come and greet you.
 Be careful with your food around these curious creatures, they will try to get some from you.

 Momiji-Manju is a maple leaf shaped Manju which is Japanese sweets filling of red bean paste.
 There are more fillings like custard, matcha, chocolate or cheese to choose and also there are fried ones too, something for everyone!